 Based on the results of a technology screening and laboratory testing program, the pilot test was developed to demonstrate the effectiveness of three technologies under actual field conditions.
 The Pilot Study was designed and implemented by consultants and contractors who are recognized experts in these fields.
 Every effort was taken to ensure the safety of the workers and the surrounding community and the design of the Pilot Test was prepared with safety as the primary goal.
 The field demonstration testing was performed as follows:

 - Three seven-foot diameter steel caisson test cells were mounted on a Flexifloat platform (see photos in right column) located on Impoundment 2.

 - A demonstration test was conducted on the impoundment material within each of the three test cells.

 - The first cell evaluated in-situ solidification/stabilization (using compounds to immobilize or volatize VOCs in the impoundment materials);

 - The second cell evaluated the effectiveness of in-situ thermal treatment (heating the impoundment materials to volatilize the VOCs);

 - and the third cell evaluated the effectiveness of combining the two technologies.

 - During the field demonstration testing, the tops of the caissons were sealed and vapor control systems collected vapors generated from the testing and treated them onsite in a thermal oxidizer and caustic scrubber located adjacent to the impoundment.
 Continuous air monitoring occurred during the operations to monitor conditions and safeguard workers and the community.

-The data collected from both the laboratory and field demonstration testing is being analyzed as part of the focused feasibility study process.
-After evaluating a range of remedial options, the FFS report will outline potential remediation alternatives for addressing the impoundments.
+The data collected from both the laboratory and field demonstration testing was analyzed as part of the focused feasibility study process.